 Yellowstone is a year-round destination, and winter walks on the boardwalks afford opportunities to see thermal features, wildlife, and dramatic snow-covered landscapes from a unique perspective.
 With fewer visitors during the winter months, the park is yours to explore, and a simple morning walk can be a magical excursion.

-A crisp winter morning in Yellowstone makes for perfect conditions to cross the Continental Divide on a snowcoach!
-This guided morning tour heads south from Snow Lodge and bypasses the West Thumb Geyser Basin before crossing the Continental Divide for a walk along the West Thumb Geyser Basin, taking in sights such as Abyss Pool, Black Pool, the Fishing Cone, and Lakeshore Geyser.
+A crisp winter day in Yellowstone makes for perfect conditions to cross the Continental Divide on a snowcoach!
+This guided afternoon tour heads south from Snow Lodge and bypasses the West Thumb Geyser Basin before crossing the Continental Divide for a walk along the West Thumb Geyser Basin, taking in sights such as Abyss Pool, Black Pool, the Fishing Cone, and Lakeshore Geyser.
 The tour returns to Old Faithful for lunch.
 Book the Across the Great Divide tour here – it’s available from mid-December through early March.

-Walks in the winter is usually on snow-packed trails.
+Walks in the winter are usually on snow-packed trails.
 It’s important to wear boots with excellent traction and consider renting or bringing additional traction like Yaktraks.
 We also rent hiking poles for additional support.
 For ideas on where to head out for a walk on your own, visit the Albright or Old Faithful Visitor Centers.

-Skating in Yellowstone
+Ice-Skating in Yellowstone

 Want to stick close to the lodge but still get some fresh air and exercise?
 No problem!
 Ice skating rinks adjacent to Old Faithful Snow Lodge and Mammoth Hot Springs Hotel are open daily on a weather-dependent basis.
-Skates are free to rent from the lodge’s front desk.
+For guests, skates are free to rent from the lodge’s front desk.
 Spend an hour or two circling the rink, then curl up by the fireplace with a steamy cup of coffee or hot chocolate – the perfect way to enjoy a frosty afternoon at Yellowstone!

 No matter how you like to stay active during the snowy months, Yellowstone National Park is the perfect place to combine fresh air and fitness this winter!